Logo Icon

 Newspaper Reading: From TOI to The Hindu

-Asmita shared she started reading newspapers during the COVID lockdown (Class 7–8) and used to read The Times of India.
+Asmita shared that she started reading newspapers during the COVID lockdown (Class 7–8) and used to read The Times of India.
 Switching to The Hindu or The Indian Express felt difficult at first because she found The Hindu boring.
 Over time, she adapted and got used to it—making it part of her GK ecosystem.

 Mock Test Analysis Strategy: Error-Based Learning